 Once the 2nd stage payment has been received we will then place the order for the materials with our factories.
 This is when the manufacturing lead time will begin.
 Lead times for products differ from system to system and can also be affected by the complexity or bespoke nature of the architectural glazing that has been specified.
-Below are some of the approximate lead times for our most popular products.
-You should confirm lead times with your IQ Glass contact before order.
+There are a few factors that can affect lead times so it is important to should confirm lead times with your IQ Glass contact before order.

-The above lead times can be affected by factory shutdown periods which will be communicated to you upon your order.
+Lead times can be affected by things such as factory shutdown periods which will be communicated to you upon your order.
 Please also note that these lead times were correct at the time of publication.
-Exact lead times for your project will be communicated to you by the sales team when they issue your quotation.
+The exact lead times for your project will be communicated to you by the sales team when they issue your quotation.

 Installation Slot Booked

 Our installation team is in-house and work all over the UK completing high specification architectural installations.

 Once we have placed the order for your architectural glazing products with our factories we will then receive estimated delivery dates.
 This then allows us to provisionally book in an installation week in line with our labour planner.
 As the date of your installation approaches your contracts manager will be in touch to ensure that your site is ready for installation and that manufacturing is going to schedule.